 Using Section 1115 Demonstrations for Disaster Response

-Section 1115 of the Social Security Act (the Act) provides the HHS Secretary with authority to waive certain sections of title XIX (Medicaid) and title XXI (Children's Health Insurance Program (CHIP)) and to provide expenditure authority for costs not otherwise matchable under title XIX or title XXI.
+Section 1115 of the Social Security Act (the Act) provides the U.S. Department of Health and Human Services Secretary with authority to waive certain sections of title XIX (Medicaid) and title XXI CHIP) and to provide expenditure authority for costs not otherwise matchable under title XIX or title XXI.
 The purpose of section 1115(a) authority is to develop research and demonstration projects that test innovations in healthcare delivery, access, quality, or financing that are likely to further the objectives of the Medicaid and/or CHIP programs.

-States can request a new Medicaid and/or CHIP section 1115(a) demonstration, or amend or extend its current section 1115(a) demonstration to address the impact of the federally designated public emergency on its program(s) verbally or in writing to its CMS section 1115 project officer and/or the Associate Regional Administrator for the Division of Medicaid and Children's Health.
-States may also contact their SOTA leads for assistance.
+States can request a new Medicaid and/or CHIP section 1115(a) demonstration, or amend or extend its current section 1115(a) demonstration to address the impact of the Federally-designated public emergency on its program(s) verbally or in writing to it’s the Centers for Medicare & Medicaid Services (CMS) section 1115 Project Officer and/or the Associate Regional Administrator for the Division of Medicaid and Children's Health.

 States may submit completed 1115 applications to email@example.com.